spotbugs/spotbugs/docs/faq.rst

 --------------------------------------------------------

 * Make sure the Java code you trying to analyze is built properly and has no classpath or compile errors.
-* Make sure the project and workspace SpotBugs settings are valid - in doubt, revert them to defaults.
+* Make sure the project and workspace SpotBugs settings are valid.
+In doubt, revert them to defaults.
 * Make sure the Error log view does not show errors.

 Q7: Where is the Maven plugin for SpotBugs?